kezenator/adventofcode/README.md

    * Has proved that my scan(...) utility is really well suited for these puzzles - separating delimitation (e.g. take_digits()) from parsing/validation (e.g. ensure it's six digits long)
+5. Binary number encoding, as letters, finding gaps
+   * 7m/11m - 728th
+   * Fun little puzzle.
+   * I mapped FL/BR to 0/1, then folded (2*acc + new)
+   * Should have mapped to 0/1 chars then just called from_string with a binary encoding - but I may have taken a while to find that in the rust std library.
+  * Rust Vec::windows() made part 2 easy.
+  * Forgot to sort which cost me a little while.
+  * Also away and did it on my laptop which slows me down a little.
+  * Happy with today's outcome.